Laura Fuentes

 Rubbery Pancakes

 Rubbery pancakes happen because the batter was overmixed and the gluten (a protein) in the flour was activated.
 This often happens when “kids help” and stir too much #beenthere.
-Sadly, this can’t be fixed, but you can save the batter by adding ¼ cup of milk and turning those pancakes into waffles.
+Sadly, this can’t be fixed, but you can save the batter by up to ¼ cup of milk and turning those pancakes into waffles.

 Salty Pancakes